How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Empirical Application

-{ \textbf{Results.}\ } Figure~\ref{fig:irf.state.depend} overlays \textit{Linear} and \textit{Feas} response estimates evaluated at different state realizations.
-We fix the shock size to $\sigma_{M P}$, defined as one standard deviation of the R\&R shock (29.7 basis points).
-This exercise is designed to assess the state dependence of the impulse responses—if the true DGP features such dependence, \textit{Feas} should yield different IRFs across states, whereas \textit{Linear} cannot capture this heterogeneity.
-The linear benchmark reproduces the main findings of \citet{Ramey2016}.
-First, a contractionary shock causes a persistent decline in industrial production and a rise in unemployment, both of which gradually return to their pre-shock levels.
-Second, with contemporaneous controls included, CPI declines at short horizons, indicating a muted price puzzle.
-Third, the FFR peaks by about 0.63 percentage points at a two-month horizon before receding.
+where $\sigma_{MP}$ is one standard deviation of the R\&R shock (29.7 basis points); a positive shock is contractionary.
+We overlay the results for \textit{Linear}, \textit{Feas}, and \textit{NPLP}.
+This exercise is designed to assess the state dependence of the impulse responses---if the true DGP features such dependence, \textit{Feas} and \textit{NPLP} should yield different IRFs across states, whereas \textit{Linear} cannot capture this heterogeneity.

-The \textit{Feas} estimates reveal economically meaningful state dependence: at medium horizons (15–40 months), effects on industrial production and unemployment are noticeably larger in troughs than in peaks.
-For example, a one–standard deviation shock at Trough1 (Nov 1982) depresses industrial production by roughly 1.5\% at a horizon of 26 months, compared with about 0.5\% at a horizon of 29 months when evaluated at Peak2 (Jul 1990).
-The price puzzle reappears when the shock occurs in a trough state.
-The short-horizon FFR response is also stronger in troughs: a one–standard deviation shock raises the FFR by about 1.2 percentage points at an eight-month horizon.
+The \textit{Linear} estimates (black dashed line) yield three main findings.
+First, a contractionary shock leads to a persistent decline in industrial production and a rise in unemployment, both of which gradually revert to their pre-shock levels.
+Quantitatively, industrial production turns negative after several months and reaches about $-0.62\%$ at a horizon of 26 months, while unemployment peaks at about $0.15\%$ at a horizon of 28 months.
+Second, CPI increases modestly over short-to-medium horizons, with the point estimate remaining positive through about 26 months, indicating the presence of a price puzzle.
+Third, a contractionary shock raises the federal funds rate on impact, with the response peaking at about $0.67\%$ after two months, before gradually declining and turning modestly negative at longer horizons.

+The \textit{Feas} estimates (red solid line) reveal clear state dependence.
+Our main finding is that contractionary monetary policy has stronger real effects in troughs than in peaks.
+Industrial production falls by about $1.46\%$ at a horizon of 26 months in the trough-average state, compared with about $0.45\%$ in the peak-average state, while unemployment rises to about $0.28\%$ in troughs versus about $0.19\%$ in peaks.
+Consistent with this pattern, the short-run federal funds rate response is substantially stronger in troughs, peaking at about $0.99\%$ at the two-month horizon, compared with about $0.54\%$ in peaks.
+CPI also shows state dependence at long horizons: by 60 months the response is about $-0.79\%$ in troughs versus about $-0.42\%$ in peaks.

+The \textit{NPLP} estimates (green solid line) generate a state-dependence pattern similar to \textit{Feas} in our sample.
+In particular, trough responses are generally stronger than peak responses for industrial production and unemployment, CPI shows the same long-horizon ordering, and the federal funds rate response is stronger in troughs in the short run.
+With the cross-validation-tuned bandwidth, \textit{NPLP} yields responses that are close in shape to those of \textit{Feas} and not excessively jagged.
+We view this as evidence that the main state-dependence patterns are not artifacts of the parametric structure imposed by \textit{Feas}.